Learning on-top: regressing the on-top pair density for real-space visualization of electron correlation: Learning curves

 The performance of the regression model, in terms of mean absolute and relative errors (as defined in Section \ref{sec:level2}) is summarized in Figure \ref{fig:LC}.
 Besides the on-top pair density, the learning curve of the squared half-densities [$(\rho(\vec{r})/2)^2$] are reported for comparison.

 In the limit where the on-top pair density is computed at Hartree--Fock level, $\Pi(\vec{r})$ and $(\rho(\vec{r})/2)^2$ has the same value at every point of space and their learning curve should overlap perfectly.
 As reported in upper panel of Figure \ref{fig:LC}, however, the absolute error of the two fields differ significantly throughout the learning.
 In reality the difficulty of the learning exercise is very similar for the two fields as shown using the relative percentage error.
-The difference between the two metrics is the direct manifestation of an underlying physical effect: the presence of electron correlation at CASSCF level decreases in average the amplitudes of $\Pi(\vec{r})$ with respect to those of two independent particles.
+The difference between the two metrics is the direct manifestation of an underlying physical effect: the presence of electron correlation at CASSCF level decreases in average the amplitudes of $\Pi(\vec{r})$ with respect to those of independent particles.

 Overall, the performance of the model on the test set is more than satisfying with a mean relative error at the full training set (2550 molecules) of only $\mathrm{3.32\cdot 10^{-5}~\%}$ for $\Pi(\vec{r})$ and $\mathrm{3.14\cdot 10^{-5}~\%}$ for $(\rho(\vec{r})/2)^2$.
 These errors refer to the deviation from the fitted fields and, thus, represent the machine learning error only.
-Nevertheless, the fitting error with respect to the \textit{ab-initio} reference (see Section \ref{sec:level2}) is orders of magnitudes lower than the prediction error, which allows the direct comparison between prediction and \textit{ab-initio} results.
+Nevertheless, the fitting error with respect to the \textit{ab initio} reference (see Section \ref{sec:level2}) is orders of magnitudes lower than the prediction error, which allows the direct comparison between prediction and \textit{ab initio} results.